rmoralespp/jsonl/README.md

 #####  dump

-Dump an iterable to a JSON Lines file.
+Dump an iterable to a jsonlines file.
 - Use (`.gz`, `.gzip`, `.bz2`) extensions to dump the compressed file.
 - Dumps falls back to the following functions: (`orjson.dumps`, `ujson.dumps`, and `json.dumps`).